AhmetCetin04/Learn-Git-With-Anki/Class1.1-GitStatesAndSections.md

 *This guide is info-dense—don’t hesitate to reread it as needed.*

-Next: Git Repo Organization and Branching
+Next: Git Repo Formatting and Branching